 Freedom: A truly educated person must have the ability to establish personal direction and goals out of his or her own fully conscious ideas and insights.

-Woodland Star students will achieve the skill to gather and organize information, the art of literacy, the ability to communicate clearly both orally and in writing, the ability to think scientifically, the use of technology as a tool and a wealth of knowledge about human history and culture.
-The personal habits and attributes of an educated person also include the ability to concentrate, focus and persevere; the strengths of confidence and motivation; the ability to work cooperatively with others, to be adaptable, to value relationships, and to take personal responsibility.
+Our students will achieve the skill to gather and organize information, the art of literacy, the ability to communicate clearly both orally and in writing, the ability to think scientifically, the use of technology as a tool, and a wealth of knowledge about human history and culture.
+The personal habits and attributes of an educated person also include the ability to concentrate, focus, persevere, work cooperatively with others, build relationships, and be accountable, confident, motivated, and adaptable.

 Student Graduation Goals